olikelly00/scaling-data-infra/README.md

 Thanks to using Prometheus and Grafana to get visibility of our data pipeline's performance, we can see that before solving these bottlenecks, our pipeline huge lag between messages received from producer applications and messages processed by consumer applications:

-![screenshot of Grafana dashboard showing high levels of lag before scaling efforts](before_scaling_lots_of_lag.png)
+![screenshot of Grafana dashboard showing high levels of lag before scaling efforts](before_scaling_lots_of_lag.png) *Before scaling: Grafana representation of high levels of lag in our data pipeline*

 ---